 It should come as no surprise that many people use smartphones in 2018 and that this number grew immensely over the past decades.
 Mobile device usage will also be implemented more in hotels.
 Some hoteliers use a keyless entry or check-ins through a mobile app.
 These two things may be too advanced for your independent hotel or B&B. But, what you should have is a well-performing responsive website, which make the website userfriendly for mobile-users.

-Especially the booking module should be mobile userfriendly, as it may stimulate direct bookings.
+Especially the booking engine should be mobile userfriendly, as it may stimulate direct bookings.

 #10 - Direct bookings are evolving